 HI contribution base.
 Annual dollar amount above which earnings in employment covered under the HI program are not taxable.
 (Also referred to as "maximum contribution base," "taxable maximum," and "maximum taxable.")
-See table II.E.2.
+Beginning in 1994, the HI contribution base is eliminated.